 - Require tenants to pay a security deposit as part of the move in costs.

-- Charge whatever amount of rent and raise it for whatever reason whenever you want.
-You’re also under no obligation to provide the tenant with a prior notice.
+- Collect rent payments.
+Georgia is considered a landlord friendly state doesn't have rent control laws, meaning you may charge whatever amount of rent and raise it for whatever reason whenever you want.
+You’re also under no obligation to provide the tenant with a prior written notice.

 - Require tenants to notify you prior to moving out.